 His talk highlighted the often overlooked gold mine of genealogical information that can be discovered in the pages of genealogical and historical periodicals, particularly on the county, regional, and state levels.

 Two historical journals published during the twentieth century—the Register of the Kentucky Historical Society and the Filson Club History Quarterly—contained a wealth of Kentucky-related genealogical material that may be new to family history researchers.

 Researchers Find Genealogical Value in Periodicals

 The Register of the Kentucky Historical Society included genealogical articles from its beginning until 1965 (such articles are no longer published in the Register after Kentucky Ancestors began publication 1965).

 The first issue of the Register included an article on the ancestry of Daniel Boone and subsequent issues over the next seven decades included genealogy articles on a large number of families identified with the early heritage of Kentucky.
-You can download the entire table of contents (1903-present) for the Register or the Index (1970-2012) in PDF format.

 The Filson Club History Quarterly (FCHQ) was the title of the historical journal of the Filson Club in Louisville, Ky, from 1926 to 2002.
 Check the Filson Historical Society website for articles published in the Quarterly.

 All of the articles published from 1926 through 2002 have been digitized and are currently available on the Filson website.
 Many of the articles published in the FCHQ are similar to the Register in describing the genealogies of early families of Kentucky.

 Locating Early Settlers in Reprinted Books